2026-03-17 · 8 min read

-Krust Pro: The Log Debugging Workflow That Saves Hours
+Krust Pro: Incident Log Workflows That Save Hours

 prologs

-Krust Pro: The Log Debugging Workflow That Saves Hours
+Krust Pro: Incident Log Workflows That Save Hours

 Most Kubernetes debugging starts and ends with logs.
 You stream them, search them, scroll through them, copy-paste them into Slack.
 The tools for this workflow haven’t changed much: kubectl logs, maybe piped to grep, maybe stern for multi-pod.
 It works, but every incident involves the same manual steps.